The 16 Best Restaurants in Costa Mesa, CA (By A Local)

 Re-plated buns at home–the quality still holds up!

-Little Pan Fried Bun is one of my favorite snacks to pick up while driving around town.
+Little Pan is one of my favorite snacks to pick up while driving around town.
 If you’ve never had the opportunity to eat these little crisp but juicy morsels of goodness, imagine biting into an oversized soup dumpling that’s pan-fried to perfection, so you get the best of both worlds.

 I first had these delivered, and I was instantly addicted.
 Even though the dumplings weren’t entirely fresh out of the pan, they still held up really well, and the texture was crispy and tender.
 While they have three different varieties of pan-fried buns (house special, curry pan, and shrimp), the house-special pork buns are my favorite.